-Topic: AWIPS Convective Warning Fundamentals-Proficiency Test
+Topic: AWIPS Convective Warning Fundamentals Proficiency Test

-- Demonstrate AWIPS radar and warning proficiency

-- Student will see assignment in CLC

-- Administered by training facilitator

-- Score of at least 70% required

-- Retake at discretion of training facilitator

-- Training facilitator: Scan and email Michael.A.Magsig@noaa.gov

-- WDTD marks test "complete" in CLC

-- Must complete before the Storm-Based Warning Fundamentals Workshop Primer & Workshop

-- Not required to start other RAC topics
+- Demonstrate AWIPS radar and warning proficiency - Student will see assignment in CLC Administered by training facilitator - Score of at least 70% required - Retake at discretion of training facilitator - Training facilitator: Scan and email Michael.A.Magsig@noaa.gov - WDTD marks test "complete" in CLC - Must complete before the Convective Storm Structure and Evolution topic's Applied Performance Drills

-You will see the AWIPS Proficiency Exam listed as an assignment in the CLC.
+You will see the AWIPS Proficiency Test listed as an assignment in the CLC.
 It is a timed, paper exam administered by your training facilitator.
 The facilitator will observe your performance of specific AWIPS tasks.
 You will need to achieve a passing score of at least 70% on the exam to receive credit.
 You may retake the exam at the discretion of your training facilitator.
-Once complete, your training facilitator must send the graded exam back to WDTD (scan and email fine or regular mail).
+Once complete, your training facilitator must send the graded exam back to WDTD; scan and Email as attachment is preferred, but USPS "snail mail" is fine.
 We will then mark the test "complete" in the CLC.